SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 title: Simple seasonal adjustment of a single time series
 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---

-This scenario guides the user through all the steps involved in the process of seasonally adjusting a single time series.
-Links to the appropriate parts of the *Reference Manual* for detailed explanations of actions to be performed are provided when necessary.
+This scenario guides the user through all the steps of the process required to seasonally adjust a single time series.
+Links to the appropriate parts of the [*Reference Manual*](../pages/reference-manual/) for detailed explanations are provided when necessary.

 1. Go to the main menu and follow the path: *Statistical methods* → *Seasonal adjustment* → *Single analysis*.
 Select a seasonal